hashicorp/policy-library-nist-policy-set-for-aws-terraform/docs/policies/dynamodb-tables-should-be-present-in-a-backup-plan.md

-#  Amazon Dynamo DB tables should scale its read and write capacity as needed
+# DynamoDB tables should be present in a backup plan

 | Provider            | Category             |
 | ------------------- | -------------------- |